The supply of residential accommodation in a dwelling is exempt from GST.

 When is the time of supply?

-The time of supply is the earlier of the time when a progress payment was made or when an invoice was issued.
+The time of supply is the earlier of when a progress payment was made or when an invoice was provided.

-The goods or services must be either supplied:
+The goods or services must be supplied in one of the following ways:

 Progress payments